normen/whatscli/README.md

 - No incoming message notification / count
 - No proper connection drop handling
 - No uploading of images/video/audio/data
-- Not configurable at all (except through your terminal settings)
-- Leaves its config files in your home folder
 - FaceBook obviously doesn't endorse or like these kinds of apps and they're likely to break when FaceBook changes stuff in their web app

 ## Installation / Usage